wedunty/duty-notifier/README.md

 ## Duty notifier

 ### Warning
-Works with the sample table at the path files/attendants_teable.txt
+Works with the sample table at the path files/attendants_teable.txt without empty lines

 ### Installation
 1. Download to /opt folder: